unvacs/Linuxhardning_practical/Permissions-and-Limits.md

 ExecShield describes kernel features that provide protection against exploitation of memory corruption errors such as buffer overflows.

   > Exec Shield is enabled in CentOS-6 and 7 by default.
+To view the list of running processes that have exec-shield enabled, you can run `[lsexec](https://people.redhat.com/sgrubb/files/lsexec)` tool.

 It's designed to limit against: